canonical/mlflow-operator/docs/how-to/deploy-mlflow-kubeflow-eks.rst

 Setup Juju
 ----------

 Set up your local ``juju`` to talk to the remote Kubernetes cloud.
-First, install juju with:
+First, install Juju with:

 .. code-block:: bash